tc3t/benchmarks/map/mapPerformanceComparison.md

 * Flat map paper R9: https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p0429r9.pdf
     * "the latest paper approved by LEWG" providing design rationales: https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0429r3.pdf
 * A paper from 2019 discussing issues in flat map proposal at that time: https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1727r0.pdf
+* Stackoverflow question "boost::flat_map and its performance compared to map and unordered_map" asked in 2014, answers include a lot of benchmarks: https://stackoverflow.com/questions/21166675/boostflat-map-and-its-performance-compared-to-map-and-unordered-map
+* Stackoverflow question "Is there any difference between map and unordered_map in c++ in terms of memory usage?" asked in  2019: https://stackoverflow.com/questions/56438738/is-there-any-difference-between-map-and-unordered-map-in-c-in-terms-of-memory
+* "Should you be using something instead of what you should use instead?" https://scottmeyers.blogspot.com/2015/09/should-you-be-using-something-instead.html

 ---